-The regulation of real estate is based on Danish contract law, and consists of a wide range of special regulations, from the surveying and registration of real estate to area planning and zoning, and the laws governing the rights of tenants and landlords, pollution, construction, etc.
+The regulation of real estate consists of a wide range of special regulations, from the surveying and registration of real estate to area planning and zoning, and the laws governing the rights of tenants and landlords, pollution, construction, etc.

-Denmark has one single, digital Land Registry where (almost) all rights in real estate can be registered.
-Each individual property has its own section, where all registrations may be retrieved, including the title holder, date of purchase, purchase price, and copies of mortgages and easements, providing absolute transparency when assessing the rights pertaining to a property.
-By registering a right in the Land Register, said right is protected against third parties and future opposing rights.
+Denmark has one single, digital Land Registry where (almost) all rights over real estate can be registered.
+Each individual property has its own section, where all registrations may be retrieved, providing absolute transparency when assessing the rights pertaining to a property.
+By registering a right in the Land Register, that right is protected against third parties and future opposing rights.

-When investing in rental properties, the Danish lease law is of material importance, and particularly the legalisation on residential leases, which is characterised by a very detailed and strict legal framework.
-Furthermore, for certain properties not divided into owner-occupied flats, a transfer of the property is subject to a mandatory pre-emption right, whereby the landlord must offer the property to the tenants before selling to a third party.
+When investing in rental properties, the Danish landlord and tenant law is of material importance, particularly the legislation relating to residential leases, which is characterised by a very detailed and strict legal framework.

 The main categories of property rights obtainable in real estate are legal ownership (title), right of use (easement) and security rights (encumbrance).

 Legal ownership of a property will generally consist of title to the land, including all buildings.
 It may also concern a building on leased land, although this property type is not very common.
-Another common property type is a property divided into owner-occupied units.
-For this type, the owner will have title to the owner-occupied unit(s), whereas the surroundings such as the land, common areas, external of the building, etc, are owned jointly by the owners of the units through an owners’ association.
+Another common property type is properties divided into owner-occupied units.
+For this type, the owner will have title to the owner-occupied unit(s), whereas the surroundings such as the land, common areas, external of the building etc, are owned jointly by the owners of the units through an owners’ association.